National Park Landmarks

 From Tharp's Log to Native American pictographs, historical sights and attractions are everywhere in Sequoia National Park.

-There’s the Auto Log and Tunnel Log, too.
-To give early visitors a sense of how large the giant sequoia trees really are, a roadway was cut into the Auto Log.
-Due to rot in the wood, cars are no longer allowed to drive onto it, but it remains an interesting piece of Sequoia history.
-Tunnel Log is an opportunity to drive your vehicle through a fallen giant sequoia tree.
+Ancient and awe-inspiring, trees are the roots of the park’s history.
+To give early visitors a sense of how large the giant sequoias are, a roadway was cut into a giant tree called Auto Log, which pedestrians can explore today.
+Nearby Tunnel Log was hollowed out to allow vehicles through – perhaps the only place you can drive through a giant sequoia tree!
 Both are a few miles from the General's Highway via the Crescent Meadow road.

-There are also short and easy strolls in Grant Grove beneath the tall trees, including Kings Canyon's most famous, the General Grant Tree.
-Interpretive signs packed with fascinating information and park history line many of the trails.
+A stroll in Grant Grove tells the history of the Sequoias, including Kings Canyon's famous General Grant Tree.
+Interpretive signs along the trails are packed with fascinating details and park history.

 The iconic landscape of the High Sierra was shaped by a subduction zone that forced deep volcanic rock above the Earth’s crust, forming the signature granite peaks we know today.

 We see the remnants of this process in granitic combinations of quartz, feldspar, and mica striated through the faces of Moro Rock and others like it across the park.
 This process also resulted in cave formations found underneath Sequoia, like Crystal Cave, where you can explore these powerful geologic forces up close.